nostalgia-cnt/vibe/README.md

 Now go to ```https://0.0.0.0:5000``` in browser and you can proceed with a demo.

-Note that this works best on linux operating systems and there may be some multi-threading errors on mac operating systems.
+<em>Note that this works best on linux operating systems and there may be some multi-threading errors on mac operating systems.</em>

 ## Demo